 A: Your teeth!

 Did you know that your teeth are an important part of your smile?
-Its very important to be healthy so you can chew crunchy foods and enjoy slices of pizza!
-I am sure you have been told to keep brush and floss, but did you know that its important to visit the dentist too?
+It’s very important to be healthy so you can chew crunchy foods and enjoy slices of pizza!
+I am sure you have been told to keep brushing and flossing, but did you know that it’s important to visit the dentist, too?

 Cleaning and Flossing

-Plaque is a thin, sticky layer that coats your teeth and contains bacteria (say: bak-teer-ee-uh) that grow on your teeth over time.
-Plaque that isn’t removed from your teeth can cause decay, or a cavity (say: kah-vuh-tee).
+Plaque is a thin, sticky layer that coats your teeth and contains bacteria that grows on your teeth over time.
+Plaque that isn’t removed from your teeth can cause decay, or a cavity.